History of HOTA

 The Gold Coast Arts Centre was registered as an Australian Private Company but has tax concession status as a Charitable Institution.
 Therefore it can access tax concessions of GST Concession, FBT Rebate and Income Tax Redemption.
 The Gold Coast Arts Centre Pty Ltd operates two funds endorsed for deductible gift recipient status.

 In 1996, The Arts Café was added to the complex, and in 2004 an extension was built, comprising a new cinema, two function rooms and an administration area.

 In March 2010, the Gold Coast Arts Centre was renamed, rebranded, refurbished and relaunched as The Arts Centre Gold Coast, as part of an ongoing change of strategic direction.
 The Arts Centre Gold Coast (TAC) is a registered trading name of Gold Coast Arts Centre Pty Ltd.

 In 2018, a fresh rebrand has taken place to HOTA – Home of the Arts – to step into a more contemporary space with the expansion of the precinct and a focus on further embracing the local community with an artistic home.

 HOTA is now the Gold Coast’s premier cultural facility, bringing visual and performing arts to residents of South East Queensland.
-It houses the Arts Theatre (with 1139 seats), Gold Coast City Gallery, two Cinemas and the Cafe as well as several stunning function rooms, a chapel and two small performance spaces.
+It houses the Theatre 1 (with 1139 seats), Gold Coast City Gallery, two Cinemas and the Cafe as well as several stunning function rooms, a chapel and two small performance spaces.